the-neutron-foundation/neutron-website/docs/Faq.md

 built-in, and because it is extremely configurable.

-**Where did the ReadTheDocs page go?** The RTD page was replaced by this website and now is gone from RTD.
+**Where did the ReadTheDocs page go?** The RTD page was replaced by this website and now the RTD is gone.
 Everything was ported here.